xXTeraXx/Picraft-Server-Core/README.md

 _______________________________________________________________________________________________________
 ## Picraft Server Core

 I decided to finally make this public.
 This is my fork of Tuinity made specifically for the raspberry pi.
+The actual f3screen is just Picraft not Picraft Server Core V4.
+That is changed via a plugin that I made.

 This also works on x86_64 .

 This contains some more optimizations and configuaration options.
 Some of the tweaksare LINUX SPECIFIC.
 Please do not run this on mac os or windows.
-I have tested using Debian 10,Raspbian,Ubuntu Server ARM and Arch linux
+I have tested using Debian 10,Raspbian,Ubuntu Server ARM and Arch linux.